• Skip to main content

 Some of us have not had the benefit of receiving unconditional love and acceptance from caregivers.
 Yet there are ways we can improve our self-concept.
 To this end, the Harley Center recommends practicing self-compassion—the next time you’re tempted to criticize yourself, instead try speaking to yourself as you would speak to a loved one.
 Chances are that you’d be much less hard on them, and more understanding.

-Additionally, you can apply the first two ideas—engaging in a way that isn’t contingent with success, and avoiding black and white thinking—to yourself.
+Additionally, you can apply the first two ideas—engaging in a way that isn’t contingent on success, and avoiding black-and-white thinking—to yourself.
 Treat yourself to a day of relaxation or a small gift just because you value your own happiness.
 When you think of one of your behaviors as being “bad” or “wrong,” consider that the situation is more nuanced.

 Looking for more ideas?
 We’d love to converse with you on social media or have one of our experienced therapists answer your questions via email.
-Simply contact us at info@vivapartnership.com to chat more.
+Simply contact us to chat more.

 Locations